USA Script Helpers

-Undergoing surgery is a significant medical event, and it’s essential to prepare for it properly to ensure a successful outcome.
+Undergoing surgery is an important medical event, and it’s essential to prepare for it properly to ensure a successful outcome.
 If you are currently using Ozempic ( semaglutide) to manage your diabetes, you may be wondering whether it’s necessary to discontinue this medication before surgery.
 In this article, we will explore the considerations and recommendations regarding this medication and surgery to help you make an informed decision.

 Factors Affecting the Decision to Continue or Discontinue Ozempic Before Surgery